 Clustered Classes.
 The College may cluster classes with similar content provided the class capacity is not exceeded, and on ground contact hours do not increase, and this is done in collaboration with the full-time faculty within the discipline area.
 On a quarterly basis the SVCFT Labor Management Committee will review contracts issued for clustered classes.

-Stipends.
-For payment of stipends, the following schedule shall apply.
-Stipend units will be multiplied by the stipend base unit rate in Appendix A.
+Quarterly and Production Stipends.
+Nothing herein shall be construed to require the administration to continue said activities.
+The following activities may receive an additional stipend per Appendix A..